Behavioral Medicine Track

 HMC Rotations

 Within each 4-month rotation residents are typically assigned to two clinical services simultaneously to provide a diverse training experience that includes both inpatient and outpatient training throughout the year.
 The table below presents rotation combinations that are illustrative.
-The exact combinations and percent commitment may vary by year.
+The exact combinations and percent commitment may vary by year and by agreed upon caseload.
 Rotations are arbitrarily labeled A-F.

 Rotation A Rotation B Rotation C Rotation D Rotation E Rotation F